Set Up Search Customizations

 Set Up Synonym Groups

-Somewhere in Capricorn Coffee’s customer community, a heated debate is under way, prompted by a simple and innocent question: “Is it espresso or expresso?”
+Somewhere in Capricorn Coffee’s customer site, a heated debate is under way, prompted by a simple and innocent question: “Is it espresso or expresso?”

-It’s possible that the community members never reach a satisfying conclusion, but we can.
+It’s possible that the members never reach a satisfying conclusion, but we can.
 It’s good to keep in mind that different people use different words to describe the same thing.
-This is especially good to keep in mind when you’re setting up your community’s search features.
+This is especially good to keep in mind when you’re setting up your site's search features.

-As you can imagine, Capricorn Coffee’s community has more than a few articles about espresso. ( Ahem!)
+As you can imagine, Capricorn Coffee’s site unity has more than a few articles about espresso.
 But Capricorn knows that at least a few people do look for those articles by using the search term expresso.
 Rather than wade into the terminology debate, Capricorn solves the problem by setting up a synonym group.

 Synonym groups have words or phrases that are treated equally in searches.
 A search for one term in a synonym group returns results for all terms in the group.